Recently updated on: September 20, 2023

 For example, PAG-IBIG MP2 has been one of the trending investments in the past few years because of its high dividend yields.
 But if you'll notice, this investment doesn't guarantee how much dividend they will give.

-Another reminder is to be very careful and skeptical of anyone offering a guaranteed profit from investments, especially in financial markets like stocks and crypto.
+Another reminder is to be careful and skeptical of anyone offering a guaranteed profit from investments, especially in financial markets like stocks and crypto.

 You may also read this post to identify if your investment is a scam.